 Thanks so much for coming by to check out Episode 47 of The New Family Podcast all about parenting teens!

 When conversation turns to parenting teens, it’s usually cloaked in a whole lot of trepidation.
 Sure, these can be emotionally charged years, but as my guest on the podcast today explains, they need not be shrouded in mystery and defined by conflict.
 Dr. Lisa Damour is a psychologist, educator and director of the internationally renowned Center for Research on Girls at the Laurel School in Shaker Heights, Ohio.
 Her new book Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood aims to demystify the process of parenting girls through the adolescent years, but the principles apply to both boys and girls.
 By getting to know the seven absolutely normal developmental stages on the path to becoming a grown-up, we can better understand our kids and parent them more effectively.
+These tips might also help you promote Mindfulness for teens so that you can successfully deal with a troubled individual without aggravating them or making them hostile, as is common at their age.

 Here are some great resources related to my discussion with Dr. Damour.